olivierlacan/keep-a-changelog/README.md

 - `git clone https://github.com/olivierlacan/keep-a-changelog.git`
 - `cd keep-a-changelog`
 - `bundle install`
-- `bundle exec middleman` starts the local development server at http://localhost:4567
+- `bin/rake serve` starts a local development server at http://localhost:4567 which will reload with any local file changes
+- `bin/rake build` runs middleman build with `--verbose` flag so build errors are logged for easier debugging

 ### Deployment

+- `bin/rake clean` can clean a corrupted `build/` directory in case `publish` failed
-- `bundle exec rake publish` builds and pushes to the `gh-pages` branch
+- `bin/rake publish` builds and pushes to the `gh-pages` branch on GitHub so the site is deployed to keepachangelog.com

 ### Translations